aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 No snowflake feels responsible in an avalanche.
+> 🥠 An alien of some sort will be appearing to you shortly.

-Last update: Mon Jun 24 05:07:41 2024
+Last update: Tue Jun 25 05:07:05 2024

 ### Let's play! 🎮